In a world bound by laws of physics, some things are just impossible. Even when magic is involved, there are often limits.

 And then Harsher in Hindsight strikes in the sequel manga, the cast has grown and DOES realize their limitation, unable to change the world in the slightest, which mean Hao wins not only the tournament but also the bet.
 Rosseau was wrong?

 A talking starfish that the Straw Hats meet named Pappug learned to speak human tongue because when he was a kid he believed himself to be a human.
-By the time he realized he was not, he had already learned to speak.
+Why?
+"Hitode" is Japanese for starfish, and "hito desu" is Japanese for "I'm a human."
+A pun convinced him that he was human, and by the time he realized he was not, he had already learned to speak.
 Even Luffy questions how exactly that works.

 Zoro, who can and most likely will get lost under any circumstances, including running down a straight hallway with no exits.
 He also once got lost on the beginning of a narrow cliff.
 A trait shared with Ryouga from Ranma ½, who can get lost trying to go from one room in a house to another room.
 By going outside, and not noticing this is a problem.